hms-dbmi/scde/vignettes/pagoda.md

 ![plot of chunk controlForCellCycle](figures/pagoda-controlForCellCycle-1.png)

-Now we can go through the same analysis as shown above, starting with the `pagoda.pathway.wPCA()` call, using `varinfo.cc` instead of `varinfo`, which will control for the cell cylce heterogeneity between the cells.
+Now we can go through the same analysis as shown above, starting with the `pagoda.pathway.wPCA()` call, using `varinfo.cc` instead of `varinfo`, which will control for the cell cycle heterogeneity between the cells.